 Force – (FO).
 Force is your overall power and control over the energy found within your body.
 It depicts your destructive force, your physical might, and the great intensity of your inner strength.

 Athletics.
-A Force (Athletics) Check covers any type of physical situation, such as climbing a sheer wall or cliff, holding onto a surface while being attacked, jumping up or across remarkably long distances, swimming, or resisting being pushed or pulled.
+A Force (Athletics) Check covers any type of physical situation, such as climbing a sheer wall or cliff, holding onto a surface while being attacked, jumping up or across remarkably long distances, swimming, lifting/carrying/pushing an immensely large object, or resisting being pushed or pulled.

 Power.
 Power is equal to your Force Modifier.
 This represents how much of an impact your attacks leave.
 When making a Wound Roll with Physical or Energy attacks, add your Power.

-For each stack of Super Stack, you suffer a penalty of -2 to all Strike and Dodge Rolls but you gain an additional +1d8 to all Physical Wound Rolls and you increase your Soak Value by +2.
+For each stack of Super Stack, you suffer a penalty of -1(T) to all Strike and Dodge Rolls but you gain an additional +1d4(T) to all Wound Rolls you add your Force Modifier to and you increase your Soak Value by +1(T).

 |Amount FO Modifier is higher than AG Modifier||Stacks of Super Stack|